socketio/socket.io-website/source/get-started/chat.md

 ## Introduction

-Writing a chat application with popular web applications stacks like LAMP (PHP) has traditionally been very hard.
+Writing a chat application with popular web applications stacks like LAMP (PHP) has normally been very hard.
 It involves polling the server for changes, keeping track of timestamps, and it’s a lot slower than it should be.

 Sockets have traditionally been the solution around which most real-time chat systems are architected, providing a bi-directional communication channel between a client and a server.